akiryk/tutorials-learning-lessons/php.md

 - warning error: won't terminate code but will warn.
 - fatal error: e.g. calling a function isn't defined
 - notice error: an undefined variable
+- undefined offset: try accessing an array item that isn't in the array
 -
 ### var_dump
 `var_dump($someVar)`